 Aaron's Story

 Aaron joined Watsi on March 5th, 2015.
-Eight years ago, Aaron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aaron's most recent donation traveled 8,700 miles to support Elithon, a joyful, elephant-loving kid from Tanzania, to fund burn contracture release surgery.
+Nine years ago, Aaron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aaron's most recent donation traveled 8,600 miles to support Say, a mother of three and refugee from Thailand, to fund a hysterectomy.

 Impact